MiguelVeiro/Kubernetes-cluster/README.md

 # DevOps Technical Test

-This repo explains the steps and commands followed to build the cluster and its configuration.
+This repo contains the steps and commands followed to build the cluster and its configuration.

 Relevant sources are listed at the bottom.

 ## Tasks

 - Set up a Kubernetes cluster using any preferred platform (e.g., Kind, Minikube, etc.).
 - Configure Traefik as the ingress controller to manage access to services within the cluster.
 - Deploy an Apache server to serve requests for mobile users.